switchboard-xyz/switchboard/cli/README.md

   --commitment=<option>  [default: confirmed] transaction commitment level to use
                          <options: confirmed|finalized|processed>
-  --mainnetBeta          WARNING: use mainnet-beta solana cluster --period=<value>       the period to collect metrics for.
+  --mainnetBeta          WARNING: use mainnet-beta solana cluster --period=<value>...    the period to collect metrics for.
 Ex.
 3600 will collect update metrics for the last 1hr --programId=<value>    alternative Switchboard program ID to interact with

 GLOBAL FLAGS